First published: February 13, 2020

-But we can do one better—financial advisors, check out the long-term performance of Calamos Market Neutral Income Fund (CMNIX).
+But we can do one better—investment professionals, check out the long-term performance of Calamos Market Neutral Income Fund (CMNIX).
 CMNIX has delivered a bond-like return with a bond-like standard deviation but without the bond-like risk exposures.
 And over the past 10 years, CMNIX has done this with a negative correlation to bonds.

 To be certain, there’s a case to be made for actively managed fixed income (see Calamos funds).
 But can you see the potential benefit to adding CMNIX as a means of improving risk-adjusted returns through diversification?
-To learn more, please talk to a Calamos Investment Consultant at 888-571-2567 or email@example.com.
+To learn more, see our CMNIX 30th anniversary page or please talk to a Calamos Investment Consultant at 888-571-2567 or firstname.lastname@example.org.

 Before investing carefully consider the fund’s investment objectives, risks, charges and expenses.
 Please see the prospectus and summary prospectus containing this and other information which can be obtained by calling 1-800-582-6959.
 Read it carefully before investing.